 Hot Topics from the Bankers' Threads

-In the publicly accessible threads, one banker is seeking out networking and training opportunities to maximize their budget, while another is looking for help on the requirements for fire resistance specs of the banks vault.
-Dana Turner is inviting security officers to join him at the 20th Anniversary Security Officer's Workshop coming up in October.
-You can get the details or ask questions about this year's event here.
+In the publicly accessible threads, one banker is seeking clarification on approval of a security policy by a committee of the board instead of the board as a whole, while another wrapped up a discussion on fire resistance standards for vaults.
+You can weigh in or view the discussion here.
 This is an excellent way to network with peers and get your action plan in place before there is an urgent need for it.

 Check out other interesting discussions taking place in the Public Security area.
 When commenting on these discussions, keep in mind this is an unprotected public forum and comments should be limited to generic content.

 We also have a "private" security forum for discussion of more private, sensitive topics.
-That is where security officers were discussing reopening branches after a robbery, InfoSec and CATO, Equifax on-site inspections, LEOs getting surveillance tapes, drive-thru pods, and more!
+That is where security officers were discussing training, BYOD policies, remote access, FinCEN emails, and a lot more!

 To comment in Bankers' Threads you must be a registered user.
 You can register here.
 If using your bank email account, you will be given access to the private forums.
 The Private area is a group of forums under the heading "Private - Financial Institution Personnel Only."
 The Private forums do not include access to Bankers Hotline or Compliance Action, premium content areas that require paid subscriptions to those respective publications.